Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Introduction

 \section{Introduction}

 Machine learning (ML) models have achieved remarkable success across complex tasks in various fields, including high-stakes applications such as autonomous driving, healthcare, finance, and legal domains~\cite{grigorescu2020survey,shailaja2018machine,dixon2020machine,surden2021machine}.
-Traditionally, ML models are trained on historically collected data and subsequently deployed in a testing domain.
-While these ML models succeed in the case where the training and testing data share the same distribution, performance drops are expected when distribution shifts from training to testing domains \citep{koh2021wilds}.
+Traditionally, ML models are trained on historically collected data and subsequently deployed in a test domain.
+While these ML models succeed in the case where the training and testing data share the same distribution, performance drops are expected when distribution shifts from training to test domains~\citep{koh2021wilds, cai2025diagnosing}.

-Beyond performance concerns, the failure of ML models to robustly handle distribution shifts in real-world settings can lead to severe safety issues.
-For instance, such failures have been reported to cause malfunctions in autonomous driving systems \citep{stoler2024safeshift}, inappropriate responses from large language models (LLMs) \citep{wang2023robustness}, and incidents of medical misdiagnosis \citep{ma2022test}.
-As artificial intelligence (AI) systems continue to evolve, minimizing their safety risks has emerged as a critical priority \citep{amodei2016concrete}.
-Consequently, distribution shift, which is inherently linked to safety, has become a central challenge in AI safety research.
+Beyond performance concerns, the failure of ML models to robustly handle distribution shifts in real-world settings can lead to severe safety issues, such as malfunctions in autonomous driving systems~\citep{stoler2024safeshift} and errors in clinical systems~\citep{ma2022test}.
+In more recent examples, despite substantial efforts in alignment research, large language models (LLMs) and large multimodal models still suffer from outputting inappropriate content under distribution shift~\citep{wang2023robustness, jeong2025playing}.
+As artificial intelligence (AI) systems continue to evolve, minimizing their safety risks has emerged as a critical priority~\citep{amodei2016concrete}.
+Consequently, distribution shift, which is inherently linked to AI safety, has become a central research challenge.